-Remote Couples Therapy: Strengthening Relationships With Couples Counseling
+Remote Couples Therapy: Strengthening Relationships And Mental Health

 Couples therapy is widely practiced, with around 70% of psychotherapists worldwide stating that they treat couples.
-As divorce rates remain at around 50%, many couples may find themselves facing difficulties maintaining their relationships.
+As divorce rates remain at around 50%, many couples seek therapy to address difficulties maintaining physical or emotional connections in their romantic relationships.

-As with traditional, in-person therapy sessions, remote couple therapy can allow couples to openly discuss their feelings, thoughts, and concerns with the help of a licensed therapist.
-Read on to learn more about remote couples therapy and its potential benefits.
+As with traditional, in-person therapy sessions, remote couple therapy can allow couples to openly discuss their feelings, thoughts, and relationship concerns with the help of a licensed couples or marriage therapist.
+Read on to learn more about remote couples therapy and its potential benefits for people experiencing relationship distress.

 What is remote couples therapy?